 - Healthiest habit for workdays: Lots of sleep the night before and even more water through out the day!

 - Go-to meal that I pack for work: Anything with avocados… and coffee!!

 - Favorite thing to do on a day-off: New adventures with friends and family!

 - Clogs or sneakers?
-SNEAKERS (I sprained my ankle wait too much in gymnastics to be able to run in clogs)
+SNEAKERS (I sprained my ankle way too much in gymnastics to be able to run in clogs).